 Few financing products are flexible enough to help a business overcome every type of financial challenge.
 Instead, each product is good at solving a specific financial challenge.
 Consequently, choosing the right type of financing for the problem you are trying to solve is essential.
 This is an important but often overlooked fact.

 Choosing the wrong type of financing is a common mistake among self-employed business owners.
-It is a mistake that often has long-lasting negative consequences.
+This mistake often has long-lasting negative consequences.
 Analyze your situation to determine the root cause of your financial problem.
 Only then will you be able to determine which financial product is best for your situation.

 In our experience, most self-employed business professionals are usually trying to solve one of three problems.
 They want to improve their cash flow, buy equipment, or add inventory.
 We examine these challenges in the next sections.